 DO: Racerback and Halter Top Cuts.
 They mimic the cut of a sports bra and show off defined shoulders and arms.

 DO: V-neck and scoop neck shirts.
 This cut draws the eye down vertically and give the illusion of more length.

 DON’T: Buy short sleeves that cut horizontally across your deltoids.
 It accentuates large shoulders and may make your body look disproportionate.
 Caveat: If you love your shoulders (like I do) and want to make them stand out, there’s nothing wrong with that!

 DO: Cinch waist with a belt.
 This give the illusion of a waist with more curvature on the sides.
 This helps make your figure appear closer to an hourglass shape.

 DO: Wear shirts tied around waist.
 This accentuate narrower hips.

 DO: Midi length skirts with a high waist.
 Just make sure the skirt cut above the knee.
 High waisted skirts with a belt are a plus.

 DO: Peplum tops and dresses.
 As long as the frills fall lower at the the hip, it will give a beautiful hourglass affect.

-DO: Wear high-waisted jeans.
+DO: Wear high-waisted or mid-rise jeans.
 It will lengthen the look of stocky muscular legs and hug the smallest part of your waist.

 DO: Pair crop tops with high waisted pants and skirts.
 The bit of skin the shows is usually at the smallest part of your waist and will make you look even more fit.